 Process and General Timeline

-Each semester, after the add/drop deadline, the Office of Assessment receives an initial course list with instructors and TAs to be imported into the Watermark system.
-Once the list is in the system, there are several phases in the course evaluation cycle:
+Each semester, after the add/drop deadline, the Office of University Assessment imports the course data with instructors and TAs into the Watermark system.
+Once course data in the system, there are several phases in the course evaluation cycle, depending on project settings determined by school administrators:

-• Departmental review.
-At this time, departmental administrators will be notified of the approximate 2-week window in which courses in Watermark are available for review and editing.
+• Course list review.
+At this time, administrators will be notified of the approximate 2-week window in which courses in Watermark are available for review and editing.
 School-level or department-level administrators will manage courses, instructors, and TAs within the Watermark platform to ensure evaluations are distributed appropriately.

 • Custom Questions - Departments (optional).
-After the departmental review window has closed, departments will be notified of their window of access to attach custom questions to evaluation(s) for any selection of courses under their purview.
+Departments will be notified of their window of access to attach custom questions to evaluation(s) for any selection of courses under their purview.

 • Custom Questions - Instructors (optional).
-After departments' access for custom questions has closed, instructors will be notified of their window to add custom questions to their evaluation(s).
+After departmental access for custom questions has closed, instructors will be notified of their window to add custom questions to their evaluation(s).

 • Data Collection.
-During this time, forms will be open, and students will receive reminders throughout the window to complete their evaluations in Watermark.
-Evaluation windows are reflective of course end dates.
+During this time, evaluation surveys will be open, and students will receive reminders throughout the window to complete their evaluations in Watermark.
 Instructors and administrators will also receive communications during this time to monitor response rates in Watermark.

 • Report Distribution.
 Reports will be released based on the timeline of individual schools, often in alignment with the submission of grades.
 Instructors and departments will be notified of reports available in Watermark.